CodeYourFuture/GitHomeworkTest/JOHANA_PETITFRERE.md

 An interesting fact about yourself - impress us

-I like singing and painting.
+I'm a creative person and I love to read and spending time in nature.